Last major update: 15 January 2018

 The Presidency’s report explained that it was proposed to delete the phrase in strikethrough because Article 82 GDPR “should apply in its entirety and the deleted phrase represented only one of the elements provided for in that article” (para 57; p10).
 This amendment and explanation make perfect sense to me, as it would complete the integration between the pePR and the GDPR on this issue.

-[Update: The Presidency’s proposals were considered at the meetings of the Council’s Working Party on Telecommunications and Information Society [WP TELE] on 19, 20 and 25 September.
-The Presidency then published a revised text (pdf), focusing on Articles 1 to 5 pePR and related recitals, to be considered at the WP TELE meeting of 18 October.
+The Presidency’s proposals were considered at the meetings of the Council’s Working Party on Telecommunications and Information Society [WP TELE] on 19, 20 and 25 September.
+The Presidency subsequently published a revised text (pdf), focusing on Articles 1 to 5 pePR and related recitals, to be considered at the WP TELE meeting of 18 October, and another revised text (pdf), focussing on Articles 12 to 20 pePER and related recitals, to be considered at the WP TELE meeting of 25 October.

 Meanwhile, one of the key messages in the EDPS Recommendations (pdf) of 5 October 2017 is that the pePR should particularise and complement the GDPR; the former should not lower the level of protection provided in the GDPR, and indeed should provide a higher level of protection where possible.
 Moreover,